VanderpoelLiam/liamvanderpoel.com/content/archive/dsa.md

 #### Rotated Arrays

-Problems where we want to find some value in an increasing array that has been sorted involves a binary search variant where the trick is understanding how to determine if the midpoint is to the right or left of the pivot.
+Problems where we want to find some value in an increasing array that has been sorted involves a binary search variant where the trick is understanding how to determine if the midpoint is to the right or left of the pivot, or if it is the pivot.
+As the array is in increasing order, the pivot is also the smallest value.
 For example, given the array `[1, 2, 3, 4, 5]` the possible rotations are: `[1, 2, 3, 4, 5] -> [5, 1, 2, 3, 4] -> [4, 5, 1, 2, 3] -> [3, 4, 5, 1, 2] -> [2, 3, 4, 5, 1]`.

 Take the example `nums = [3, 4, 5, 1, 2]`, and start doing vanilla binary search: